For Visitors: What to Expect

 Religious Education Hour

-Sundays begin at 9:30 am with our religious education hour.
-We have classes for youth from kindergarten to senior high.
+During the “school year” we have classes for youth from kindergarten to senior high.
 We also have adult religious education classes or places for adults to gather and relax.
+During the summer, we have classes for youth in grades K-5.
 During COVID, some of our adult programs are virtual, but we have moved all youth programs in doors, with masks.

 Sunday Worship Services